 “To inspire couples with an eye for aesthetics, we created place settings featuring high-end finishes and layers of texture.
-The matte grey dishware, delicate dipped gold flatware and rimmed goblets from Kate Ryan Event Rentals combined a clean and modern feel with a sense of refinement.
+The matte grey dishware, delicate dipped gold flatware, and rimmed goblets from Kate Ryan Event Rentals combined a clean and modern feel with a sense of refinement.
 We displayed artfully folded watercolored napkins, with geometric lines that harkened the surrounding beams,” Christi remarked.
-“For added COVID inspiration we showcased a golden napkin with silverware rolled inside (keeping them clear and untouched) and the napkins were tucked inside modern acrylic holders that included a tiny bud vase to cradle a single bloom.”
+“For added COVID inspiration, we showcased a golden napkin with silverware rolled inside (keeping them clear and untouched), and the napkins were tucked inside modern acrylic holders that included a tiny bud vase to cradle a single bloom.”

 In order to prove that an intimate and socially-distanced wedding that could still be filled with beautiful details, this seasoned team of wedding professionals embraced a fresh style direction that would inspire couples who are seeking something different and distinct.

 “We wanted to provide inspiration that was a true departure from the norm.
-Sometimes the plethora of wedding inspiration can begin to look repetitive and overproduced, so we wanted to create something fresh and different, perfect for a couple who wants to be unique and stand out from a crowd.
+Sometimes the plethora of wedding inspiration can begin to look repetitive and overproduced, so we wanted to create something fresh and different, perfect for a couple who wants to be unique and stand out from the crowd.
 Instead of the boho vibe that is prevalent these days, we opted for clean lines and innovative details,” the planner explained.
 “The bride's designer LoAdoro gown from Truly Forever Bridal was sleek and sophisticated, with a tuxedo-style train and eye-catching statement necklace.”

-When asked to describe the favorite aspect of this wedding styled shoot, the planner shared that it was tempting to gush about the delicious mini grazing boards but ultimately they couldn't compare to the cuteness factor of the adoptable puppies that made an appearance!
+When asked to describe the favorite aspect of this wedding-styled shoot, the planner shared that it was tempting to gush about the delicious mini grazing boards, but ultimately, they couldn't compare to the cuteness factor of the adoptable puppies that made an appearance!

 “Of course, I have to mention my favorite element from any wedding, which is incorporating pets or adoptables into the celebration.
 For this shoot, we worked with FairyTail Pet Care to partner with Pet Pal Animal Shelter and feature some adoptable puppies for guests to snuggle with before or after the ceremony.
-This program provides socialization for adoptable pets, collects great photos to help them get adopted, and promotes animal rescue by donating a portion of the fee to a shelter of choice (plus many of the pets end up getting adopted at the events).
+This program provides socialization for adoptable pets, collects great photos to help them get adopted, and promotes animal rescue by donating a portion of the fee to a shelter of choice (plus, many of the pets end up getting adopted at the events).
 This is a great program for couples who want to give back to their community and create an impact beyond their wedding day celebration,” Christi raved.